sparklemotion/nokogiri/.github/ISSUE_TEMPLATE/2-installation-difficulties.md

 ```

-If you're using Bundler:
-- what is the output from `bundle version`?
-- what is the output from `bundle config`?
+If you're installing using Bundler, what is the output from `bundle env`?
 (Take care to redact any credentials)

 ```
-the output of "bundle config" goes here
+the output of "bundle env" goes here
 ```

 If you're on MacOS, please note: